-Past, present, and RFFAs have impacted vegetation communities within the Horsethief Mesa area. .
-Invasive, non-native species also proliferate along previously disturbed areas, such as roads and trails.
+Past, present, and RFFAs have impacted vegetation communities within the Horsethief Mesa area.
 Implementation of the TMP would close routes that are redundant or dead-end spurs that serve no purpose.
 Limitations on use would be expected to benefit vegetation communities.
 Impacts would generally be reduced from current conditions when utility routes and infrastructure are closed and reclaimed.
 The BLM requires BMPs and stipulations that would reduce impacts to vegetation from RFFAs.
 Implementation of the TMP would contribute only incremental cumulative impacts or even reduce adverse cumulative impacts to vegetation resources with the designation of routes and implementation of monitoring to ensure that the routes are being used as intended.
 Any improvement of the health, vigor, and recruitment of native plant species would result in increased resilience and resistance to disturbance for the community.
 The addition of the future seasonal parking areas outside of Horsethief Mesa, identified in Section 2.1.1 of this EA, would increase public access to the area and to vegetative communities and special status plant species nearby routes.